ericrglenn/stock-analysis/README.md

 #### Disadvantages of Refactoring Code

 During the refractoring process it's possible to adjust the code in such a way that the program no longer runs,  or produces an inaccurate output.
+The refractoring process could potentially cause the new code to run slower than code prior to being refractored.

 #### Results of refactoring the Green Stocks Analysis